Internet Explorer is not supported by Design Library

 Behaviour

 The first step is open when user enters the wizard.
-All steps are immidiately visible to give an overview, but disabled and closed.
-Once the user has entered relevant information and clicked on the Next/Save button, the next step is opened (and animated).
+All following steps are immediately visible to give an overview, but disabled and closed.
+Once the user has entered relevant information and clicked on the Next button, the next step is opened (and animated).
 The previous step then is collapsed and animated upwards.

 When the user scrolls up, a summary will be shown of previous steps and an edit-button.
 The edit-button opens the fields in the step for editing again and the Next button is now a Save button.
-After the user clicks on Save, the step i collapsed and the summary is presented again.
+When clicking save, the step is validated and again presented as a summary.

 Examples